golang/vulndb/doc/format.md

 If this field is omitted, it is assumed that every version since the `introduced` version is vulnerable.

+## `vulnerable_at`

+The version (see above for format) at which the vulnerable symbols were obtained.
+Ideally, this is the version just prior to the fix.

 ## `description`

 type `string`